 You even go through Little Saint Bernard Pass, which is a perfect place for a quick stop off and photo shoot.

-Aosta is a great spot for lunch, it’s easy to park, small enough to navigate your way round and there is a medieval city trail you can follow.
+Aosta is a great spot for lunch, it’s easy to park, small enough to navigate your way around and there is a medieval city trail you can follow.
 Don’t forget to get an Ice Cream before you leave.
 Or why not stay a bit longer and rent one of these luxury Tuscan villas… I can dream can’t I haha.

 A medieval town featuring Gothic architecture nicknamed the Little Venice of Beauce is about 1.5 hours from Tignes.
 Leave around 11 am have lunch and then spend the afternoon wandering around taking in the views.